cookieofcode/LabAssistVision/README.md

 ### Build

 - Build the Project using ARM64 (Debug/Release). *Note that running in Debug mode has high impact on performance*.
+- It is recommended to disable the Video Display (in the Unity Editor) if not used for development, as it has an impact on tracking performance.

 ### Development